 His unique rural Oregon upbringing, along with a supportive and nurturing home life, equipped Davenport with the intellectual tools and the artistic skills needed to hit the ground running, in spite of—some would say because of—a lack of formal training.
 He arrived on the scene during a perfect storm of technology and public sentiment.
 One New York State Senator even sponsored a bill to outlaw political cartoons, because of the influence of Davenport’s work.

-For this presentation, Davenport historian and Oregon Cartoon Institute fellow Gus Frederick will present a visual overview of Davenport’s art, life and times.
+For this presentation, Davenport historian Gus Frederick will present a visual overview of Davenport’s art, life and times.
 With emphasis on the enabling reprographics technology of the era, as well as a snap-shot of Davenport’s contemporaries, Frederick will show graphically how the turn of the Twentieth Century was the golden age of the cartoonist and graphic illustrator.
 And how a small-town Oregonian occupied a major role.
-Also included will be an update on the eight recently acquired original Davenport cartoons, an exhibit featuring the City of Silverton’s collection of cartoons, and of course Silverton’s annual Homage to its favorite son, the Homer Davenport Community Festival.
+Also included will be an update on recently acquired original Davenport cartoons, and of course Silverton’s annual Homage to its favorite son, the Homer Davenport Community Festival.

 Frederick is the creator of The Annotated Cartoons by Davenport, an annotated edition of Davenport’s 1898 collection of cartoons, as well as Silverton from Arcadia Publishing’s Images of America series.
 He also compiled the extensive social commentary of The Collected Works of T.W.
 Davenport, comprising Homer’s Oregon pioneer politician father’s writings from the Oregon Historical Quarterly.
+Most recently, he created an annotated edition of Davenport’s second cartoon collection, The Dollar or the Man, published in 1900.
+Copies of all four books will be available for purchase.
 Additionally, he is continuing work on a video documentary of Davenport’s life and times.

 The Silver Falls Public Library is located at 410 South Water Street, in Silverton.
-Doors open at 1:00 p.m. with the presentation starting at 1:30 p.m. and repeating at 3:00 p.m.
+Doors open at 12:00 p.m. with the presentation starting shortly after.
 Free and all ages are welcome!